Don’t call her a fairy godmother: Lulu Kennedy

 “I can’t lie, instinct and personal taste are pretty important factors, but I do have to take distance from it, it is not my project, it is our project.”

-What do you look for in a designer and how important is instinct and personal taste in the decision?
+What do you look for in a designer and how important are instinct and personal taste in the decision?

 We don’t really have any restrictions other than that they should be a brand based in the UK.
 There aren’t a lot of criteria other than: you must be good, and even if you’re not good yet there must be promise!